You ask and Eney gets it done. Meet a Computerbeing. Learn More

 How to install Homebrew on Mac

-Moving to the main part — ”install Homebrew Mac” — I should explain that the installation method I describe uses curl to download the installation script.
-This method is the easiest and it’s recommended by the Homebrew team.
 The same applies to the process of uninstalling Homebrew.
-Since some people don’t want to use curl for security reasons, there are ways to manually download and execute the script (but I won’t go into that here).
+Since some people don’t want to use the curl command for security reasons, there are ways to manually download and execute the script (but I won’t go into that here).

-Step 1: Install command line tools for Xcode
+Step 1: Install command-line tools for Xcode

 Xcode is Apple’s native IDE, an integrated development environment that has all the tools you need for software development on Mac.
 To install some of the Homebrew package components, you need to install Xcode’s command line tools first (in case you haven’t done it before).

-Here’s how to install command line tools for Xcode:
+Here’s how to install command-line tools for Xcode:

 Step 2: Install Homebrew on Mac